 • GIGA COAX & DOCSIS 3.1: It is an approach taken by Denmark Yousee ISP.
 It is based on coax connection and all residential customers are given BB, TV, VoIP services on single coax line.
 Now, there is a demand to increase the speed of end users and coverage on larger distance with more customer support and good profit.
 The target is to amplify the signal at customer end with new 3.1 amplifiers (DOCSIS 3.1). for this, some modification has to be made like new 3.1 wall plug must be installed at customer premise & OLT with 10GPON & optical splitter will be introduced in the network (CO & ON).
 The Solution must provide 1 GB/s download and 500 Mb/s upload for all Broadband Customers.
-(Increase customer experience by launching $\geq$ 1 Gbit/s download and $\geq$ 60 Mbit/s upload speeds by end of 2016 and $\geq$ 500Mbit/s upload speeds as soon as possible thereafter, ensure full network coverage nationally in Denmark for its HFC Network by end of 2017 (to meet the traffic growth of 42% CAGR)) and provides solution guarantee its maximum capacity in the Network.
+(Increase customer experience by launching ≥ 1 Gbit/s download and ≥60 Mbit/s upload speeds by end of 2016 and ≥500Mbit/s upload speeds as soon as possible thereafter, ensure full network coverage nationally in Denmark for its HFC Network by end of 2017 (to meet the traffic growth of 42% CAGR)) and provides solution guarantee its maximum capacity in the Network.
+TDC is the first company to deploy DOCSIS 3.1 successfully in the NW.